Speak N Spell for Mac is compatible with Snow Leopard (10.6) and higher.

 d.
 Hardest - Uses words with more than ten letters

 Above you see Speak N Spell being used at the Mixed level of difficulty (all dictionary words are used).
 The word "collectively" has been typed.
-Clicking on the "Enter" button (or clicking the RETURN key) will input your answer.
+Pressing the RETURN key (or clicking on the "Enter" button) will input your answer.

-Above you see the Word Maintenance window.
-From this window you can select the Default Word Set of over 47,000 words, clear the table and enter your own word list, or choose to load a plain text word list.
+Above you see the Word List window.
+From this window you can select the Default Word List of over 47,000 words, clear the list and enter your own word list one word at a time, load a plain text word list, or save the current list.

 The Default Word Set may be appropriate for adults but it is suggested that the user make his own word list with familiar words for children.
 Students can make their own word set to practice their spelling assignments.
 It's easy and it's fun!